tomsWebConsulting/twcsl/v7.1/Page Section Image Scrubbing Animation/README.md

     * Above the previous section add a Gallery section.
 Choose a simple grid layout as the section is only being used for to get the URLs for the images for the animation.
-There is no need for fancy styling as once the URLs are retrived the section will be deleted.
+There is no need for fancy styling as once the URLs are retrieved the section will be deleted.
 Be sure to remove the default images.

       ![add gallery section][4]